dbohdan/ferripaste/README.md

 Ferripaste offers different features from the official client [rustypaste-cli](https://github.com/orhun/rustypaste-cli):

 - Basic password manager integration.
-  Ferripaste can retrieve the authentication token from a command-line password manager like [`pass`](https://www.passwordstore.org/) by running a command.
+  Ferripaste can retrieve the authentication token from a command-line password manager like [`pass`](https://www.passwordstore.org/) or the developer's [pago](https://github.com/dbohdan/pago) by running a command.
 - A custom file naming scheme.
   Ferripaste generates unique filenames by adding a Unix timestamp before the file extension.
   For example, `foo.tar.gz` becomes `foo.1736864775.tar.gz`.